-Virginia was one of the first states to implement damage caps, which were enacted through the Medical Malpractice Act of 1976.
+- Medical Malpractice Damage Caps: Virginia was one of the first states to implement damage caps, which were enacted through the Medical Malpractice Act of 1976.
 Passed in response to the medical malpractice crisis of the 1970s, this law capped aggregate damages in the Old Dominion State at $750,000.
 Virginia is one of only a few states with an aggregate cap on damages.
-An aggregate cap is different from a noneconomic damage cap in that it applies to all damages (pain and suffering, medical bills, loss of income and punitive).
+An aggregate cap is different from a noneconomic damage cap in that it applies to all damages (pain and suffering, medical bills, loss of income, and punitive damages).
 The cap also applies to all defendants collectively, not per defendant.
-Virginia’s cap was set at cap was set at $2,050,000 in 2012 and will increase each year by $50,000 through 2031.
+Virginia’s cap was set at $2,050,000 in 2012 and will increase each year by $50,000 through 2031.

 - Medical Malpractice Review Panels: In addition to damage caps, the Medical Malpractice Act also instituted a system of medical malpractice review panels that are responsible for assessing the validity of medical malpractice claims.
 At the request of either party, the case can be directed to a panel that consists of two doctors, two lawyers, and a judge who will review the claim and determine if it has merit.
 The panel is charged with determining whether the evidence supports the conclusion that the physician failed to comply with the standard of care and whether that failure caused the injury.
 The findings of the panel are non-binding, but any opinion of the medical review panel is admissible as evidence in a subsequent action.